 What's the difference between teaching strategies and teaching strategy selection?

 Teaching strategies focuses on the 'how', demonstrating techniques and procedures until learners can execute them correctly.
 Teaching strategy selection addresses the 'when and why', helping learners develop criteria for choosing between different approaches based on task demands, context, and goals.
-Both are necessary, but strategy selection is often overlooked despite being crucial for transfer.
+Both are necessary, but strategy selection is often overlooked despite being important for transfer.

 How to Assess Conditional Knowledge in Your Classroom